top of page

 1.2 Double Blind: A double blind exercise is described as “that neither party, Certifying Official nor K9 handler, knows what outcome is expected for the exercise”.
 (The double blind search area will be decided by the Certifying Official).

 1.3 Certification shall be conducted with actual explosive, or explosive precursor chemicals.
-No Pseudo explosives will be used in the certification.
+No Pseudo explosives will be used in the

-2 6 (six) Mandatory explosives used in certification are:
+2. 6 (six) Mandatory explosives used in certification are:

 2.1.1 Ammonium nitrate (AN)-based: